 Likewise, portable tables will usually cost more than stationary tables.
 Portable massage tables tend to be more expensive because they must be as resilient and durable as a regular table, but still light enough to fold and carry.
 Portable massage tables are often made of multiple materials to get the best combination of strength and portability, whereas stationary tables can be made of heavier, more durable, but less expensive materials.

 As with other types of equipment, the cost of your massage table will depend on its features, accessories, quality and brand.
 Spending more on your table may ensure better quality, but always shop smart and don't overspend on features you don't need.

 When shopping for an electric massage table, consider why you're looking for one in the first place.
 Are you a sports therapy provider hoping to lift heavy athletes or do you have multiple providers using the same table and need something that's easy for everyone to use?
-Like regular massage tables, electric tables come in a variety of shapes, sizes and capabilities, so choosing the right one for your office and clients is essential.
+Like regular massage tables, electric tables come in a variety of shapes, sizes and capabilities, which is why choosing the right one for your office and clients is essential.

 When shopping for a new facial steamer, you'll immediately notice that there are personal and professional varieties on the market.
 If you're a home user, a high-quality personal facial steamer will more than suffice.
 For professionals, commercial-grade steamers are recommended because they are easier to sanitize between users and include spa-friendly features like larger reservoirs, replaceable tubing and higher-power motors that can run for longer periods of time.